hankhank10/music-screen-api/README.md

 sudo nano /etc/xdg/lxsession/LXDE-pi/autostart
 ```

-Then it is necessary to stop executing `go_sonos_highres.py` sccript with sudo privileges by changing the following line at the end of the file that has opened,
+Then it is necessary to stop executing `go_sonos_highres.py` script with sudo privileges by changing the following line at the end of the file that has opened:

 from:
 ```